Wilhelm-Lee/Compound/README.md

  1. "The script `build`/`build.sh` cannot do things right, and it just says `failed` everytime I perform the execution."

-    Try add `--complain` to the command line, and you'll see the extra message.
+    Try adding `--complain` to the command line, and you'll see the extra message.

- 2. "It kept reporting that I have passed invalid flags when I was just trying to set the `--sources`/`--flags`."
+ 2. "It kept reporting that I had passed invalid flags when I was just trying to set the `--sources`/`--flags`."

-    These two flags require an input with special format.
-Take look at this:
+    These two flags require an input with a special format.
+Take a look at this:
       ```sh
       --sources file1,file2,file3
       --flags flag1,flag2,flag3